silverweed/rock/README.md

 1. #limit <cycle number>: sets the max number of cycles the interpreter will attempt to perform (e.g. `#limit 100000`)
 2. #debug <debuglv>: sets the debug level (e.g. `#debug 3`)

+### Builtin functions ###
+An expression may start with a builtin function call, which usually applies to all the following tokens: `builtin expr -- expr is evaluated before being fed to builtin`

+Currently, the available builtin are the following:

+* `len`: gives the length of an array or a string
+* `floor`: floors the following number
+* `append`: takes the first argument and pushes all following ones into it;
+  first argument must be an array, and following ones may be numbers or variable names
+* `flatten`: recursively flattens an array (e.g. `flatten [[2],[3,[4]]] --> [2, 3, 4]`)
+* `not`: coerces to bool the following expression and returns its negation.